Yukon Foster Care Application Process: Timeline and Steps

 The home study is the heart of the approval process.
 HSS calls it a mutual assessment because it's meant to go both ways — the social worker is assessing your readiness, and you should be assessing whether the system's support matches what you'll need.

-The assessment involves a series of in-depth interviews conducted by an HSS social worker, plus at least one home visit.
+The assessment involves a series of in-depth interviews conducted by an HSS social worker and home visits.
 The interviews cover:

 For non-Indigenous applicants, the assessment includes a Cultural Competency Assessment — a structured conversation about your understanding of First Nations history in the Yukon, your current relationships or exposure to First Nations communities, and your concrete plan for facilitating a child's cultural connections.

 The home visit itself is both a physical inspection and an observational session.
-The inspector checks safety standards: smoke and CO detectors on every floor, locked storage for firearms with ammunition stored separately, water temperature below 120°F, adequate sleeping space with separate rooms for children of different genders over age 5.
+The inspector checks safety standards: smoke and CO detectors on every floor, locked storage for firearms with ammunition stored separately, water temperature at or below 120°F (49°C), adequate sleeping space with separate rooms for children of different genders over age 5.
 Northern-specific requirements include inspection of wood stoves or propane heating systems.

 Step 5: License Issuance